Should Your Child See a Doctor?

 Cuts, Scrapes or Bruises (Skin Injury)

-When Sutures (stitches) are Needed
+When Sutures Stitches are Needed for Cuts

 - Any cut that is split open or gaping needs sutures.

-- Cuts longer than ½ inch (12 mm) usually need sutures.
+- Cuts longer than ½ inch 12 mm usually need sutures.

-- Any open wound that may need sutures should be checked and closed as soon as possible (ideally, within 6 hours).
-There is no cutoff, however, for treating open wounds to prevent wound infections.
+- Any open wound that may need sutures should be seen as soon as possible.
+Ideally, they should be checked and closed within 6 hours.
+Reason: To prevent wound infections.
+There is no cutoff, however, for treating open wounds.

 Cuts Versus Scratches: Helping You Decide

-- The skin (dermis) is 2 mm (about 1/8 inch) thick.
+- The skin is 2 mm about 1/8 inch thick.

-- A cut (laceration) goes through it.
+- A cut laceration goes through it.

 - So this distinction is important.

-Call 911 If…
+Call 911 Now

 - Major bleeding that can't be stopped

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - You think your child has a serious injury

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

-- Very large bruise follows a minor injury
+- Very large bruise after a minor injury

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

-- Minor cut, scrape or bruise and you don't think your child needs to be seen
+- Minor cut, scrape or bruise

-Home Care Advice for Minor Cuts, Scrapes or Bruises
+Care Advice for Minor Cuts, Scrapes or Bruises

-- Cuts, Scratches and Scrapes
+- Cuts, Scratches and Scrapes - Treatment:

-- Wash the wound with soap and water for 5 minutes.
-(Caution: never soak a wound that might need sutures, because it may become more swollen and difficult to close.)
+- Caution: Never soak a wound that might need sutures.
+Reason: It may become more swollen and harder to close.